-This drainage area receives runoff from the container and flat rack storage, equipment repair area, hazmat cargo, fuel tank, equipment parking, the office, LCL cargo, reefer staging, auto ro-ro, chassis storge and mixed cargo.
+This drainage area receives runoff from the container staging, flat rack storage, equipment repair area, hazmat staging, fuel tank, equipment parking, LCL and reefer staging, auto ro-ro, chassis and mixed cargo staging.
 There are a series of catch basins that direct storm water into a trench that spans the length of the wharf.
 Outfall 1 is submerged under water depending on the tide, therefore the trench under the pier is often filled with ocean water backflowing under the wharf.
-Along the southeastern edge of the pier are three outfalls that discharge storm water directly to Kaunakakai Harbor.
+Along the southeastern edge of the pier are two outfalls that discharge storm water directly to Kaunakakai Harbor.